Psychic surgery

-Psychic surgery is a pseudoscientific medical fraud in which practitioners create the illusion of performing surgery with their bare hands and use sleight of hand, fake blood, and animal parts to convince the patient that diseased lesions have been removed and that the incision has spontaneously healed.
+Psychic surgery is a medical fraud in which practitioners create the illusion of performing surgery with their bare hands and use sleight of hand, fake blood, and animal parts to convince the patient that diseased lesions have been removed and that the incision has spontaneously healed.
+The technique may fool the general public, but it can be observed by experienced stage magicians, who use the same sleight of hand techniques for entertainment.

-The US Federal Trade Commission describes psychic surgery as a "total hoax".
+The US Federal Trade Commission described psychic surgery as a "total hoax".
+It has also been described as fraud, fakery, deceitful, irrational, charlatanry, and quackery.
+Even supporters have been forced to admit that sleight-of-hand tricks were "widely used" and that charlatans were common and miracles unlikely.
 Psychic surgery may cause needless death by keeping the ill away from life-saving medical care.
 Medical professionals and skeptics classify it as sleight of hand and any positive results as a placebo effect.

-Psychic surgery first appeared in the Spiritualist communities of the Philippines and Brazil in the middle of the 20th century; it has taken different paths in those two countries.
+Psychic surgery first appeared in the spiritualist communities of the Philippines and Brazil in the middle of the 20th century; it has taken different paths in those two countries.

 Procedure

 Although psychic surgery varies by region and practitioner, it usually follows some common lines.
-Without the use of a surgical instrument, a practitioner will press the tips of his/her fingers against the patient's skin in the area to be treated.
+Without the use of a surgical instrument, a practitioner will press the tips of their fingers against the patient's skin in the area to be treated.
 The practitioner's hands appear to penetrate into the patient's body painlessly and blood seems to flow.
 The practitioner will then show organic matter or foreign objects apparently removed from the patient's body, clean the area, and then end the procedure with the patient's skin showing no wounds or scars.

 Most cases do not involve actual surgery although some practitioners make real incisions.
+The lack of pain upon incision has been attributed to a type of hypnosis.

 In regions of the world where belief in evil spirits is prevalent, practitioners will sometimes exhibit objects, such as glass, saying that the foreign bodies were placed in the patient's body by evil spirits.

 History

-Accounts of psychic surgery started to appear in the Spiritualist communities of the Philippines and Brazil in the mid-1900s.
+Accounts of psychic surgery started to appear in the spiritualist communities of the Philippines and Brazil in the mid-1900s.
 The 16th-century explorer Álvar Núñez Cabeza de Vaca records an account, related to him by Native Americans, of a bearded figure known as "Mala Cosa" (Evil Thing), who would take hold of a person, cut into their abdomen with a flint knife, and remove a portion of their entrails, which he would then burn in a fire.
 When he was done the incision would close spontaneously.